chrisxfire/chrisxfire.github.io/content/notes/web-development/github-pages/jekyll.md

 If `theme-name` is not a built-in theme, then it is in the format specified in that theme's README in its repository (usually user/repo).

-# Create a GitHub Site with Jekyll
+# create a github site with jekyll
 1. Create a GitHub Pages site > Navigate to the publishing source > `git rm -rf .` > `jekyll new --skip-bundle .`
 2. Jekyll created a Gemfile.
 Open it.
 Prepend line that starts with `gem "jekyll"` with `#`
 3. Change the line that starts with `# gem "github-pages"`